Aimeedeer/coconut-report/content/about.md

 ### Contact

-Email is the best: aimeez@pm.me
+Email is the best: aimeez@protonmail.com